IONDO/Game-project/README.md

 Every time the user reaches and accomplish a level, a winner screen will appear.
 However, if he loses, a game over screen will appear.

 ## MVP (DOM – CANVAS)
+1. Game initial screen
+2. Game screen
+3. Winner screen
+3. Game over screen
+4. Score box
-1. Bar
+5. Bar
-2. Ball
+6. Ball
-3. Ball to move around the grid
+7. Ball to move around the grid
-4. Bar to move at the buttom of the grid
+8. Bar to move at the buttom of the grid
-5. Box with the level in which we are playing
+9. Box with the level in which we are playing
-6. Box with the amount of points the user has
+10.Box with the amount of points the user has
-7. Game initial screen
-8. Winner screen
-9. Game over screen

 ## Backlog
 1. Add blocks at the top of the grid